 We hike up to the Taktsang monastery (Tiger’s Nest) in the morning.
 It usually takes about three hours to reach the monastery.
-Legend has it that Guru Padmasambhava landed here on the back of a tigress in the 8th century and meditated for three months.
+Legend has it that Guru Padmasambhava landed on the back of a tigress in the 8th century and meditated for three months.
 The present-day monastery was constructed in 1684.
 We visit Ta-dzong in the afternoon.
 It was built as a watchtower in defence of Paro.
 This dzong (fort) was converted into the National Museum in 1967.
-It is full of antique thanka (traditional Buddhist) paintings, textiles, armour, and weapons.
-Next, we drive to the 17th-century Rinpung dzong; it was erected to defend the Tibetans’ valley against invasion.
+It contains antique thanka (traditional Buddhist) paintings, textiles, armour, and weapons.
+Next, we drive to the 17th-century Rinpung dzong, erected to defend the Tibetans’ valley against invasion.

 We drive along the winding road beside the Pa Chu (Chu means water or river) river downstream until we reach its confluence with the Wang Chu – River.
 Then, we drive up the valley to Thimphu, the capital of Bhutan.
 After lunch, we visit the Memorial Chorten, Traditional Medicine (herbal) Hospital, and Painting School.